Bristol-Myers Squibb has obtained the following independent reviews:

 Select Environmental Data - Independent Assurance Statement

 Bureau Veritas North America, Inc. (BVNA) was engaged by Bristol Myers Squibb (BMS) to conduct an independent assurance of select environmental data reported in its corporate social responsibility report (the Report).
-This Assurance Statement applies to the related information included within the scope of work which includes; Direct Greenhouse Gas (GHG) emissions (Scope 1) (excluding refrigerant emissions), Indirect GHG emissions (Scope 2), GHG emissions from business travel on commercial airlines (Scope 3), Energy Consumption and Water Withdrawal.
-The intended users of the assurance statement are the stakeholders of BMS.
-The overall aim of this process is to provide assurance to BMS’s stakeholders on the accuracy, reliability and objectivity of select information included in the Report.
+This Assurance Statement applies to the related information included within the scope of work which includes; Direct Greenhouse Gas (GHG) emissions (Scope 1) associated with Manufacturing and R&D Facilities, Distribution Centers and Offices and Sales Fleet Operations; Indirect GHG emissions (Scope 2) associated with Manufacturing and R&D Facilities, Distribution Centers and Offices; GHG emissions (Scope 3) associated with business travel on commercial airlines; Total Energy Consumption associated with Manufacturing and R&D Facilities, Distribution Centers and Offices; and Water Consumption associated with Manufacturing and R&D Facilities.
+The intended users of the assurance statement are the stakeholders of Bristol-Myers Squibb.
+The overall aim of this process is to provide assurance to Bristol-Myers Squibb’s stakeholders on the accuracy, reliability and objectivity of select information included in the Report.

-The environmental data and its presentation in the Report are the sole responsibility of the management of BMS.
+The environmental data and its presentation in the Report are the sole responsibility of the management of Bristol-Myers Squibb.
 BVNA was not involved in the collection of the information or the drafting of the Report.

 A copy of the Independent Assurance Statement detailing the results of this assessment is available here.
 (PDF 35KB)